rali717/AvaLiveCharts/README.md

-Test:  LiveCharts with Avalonia and MVVM.
+Test:  LiveCharts2 with Avalonia and MVVM.